-- Overview of the MVME712 Transition Module - Configuring the MVME712 Transition Module - Configuring the MVME050 System Controller Module for I/O Operations - Overview of the MVME712-10 Transition Module
+- Overview of the MVME712 Transition Module

+- Configuring the MVME712 Transition Module

+- Configuring the MVME050 System Controller Module for I/O Operations

 Overview of the MVME712 Transition Module

 The MVME712 transition module is a support module for the MVME147, MVME162 (original series models only), and MVME167 CPU modules.
 This transition module provides the connections for the serial ports, parallel printer port, SCSI bus, and Ethernet (for non-RF/-SRF MVME147 versions).